-4c: Engaging Families a and Communities Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 The teacher does not engage students' families or the community, engages them infrequently, or does so disrespectfully.
+4c : Engaging Families and Communities Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 The teacher does not engage students' families or the community, engages them infrequently, or does so disrespectfully.
 The teacher makes some efforts to engage families and communities and does so in a respectful manner.
 The teacher engages students' families and communities in a respectful and culturally responsive manner, making information readily available and inviting participation in the intellectual life of the classroom.
 The teacher's frequent and ongoing engagement of families and communities demonstrates a clear value for the role they play in student learning and is focused on forging Partnerships that further the academic and personal success of each and every student.

 Criterion 8: Exhibiting collaborative and collegial practices focused on improving instructional practice and student learning.
 4d: Contributing to School and Community Culture Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 The teacher is not an active member of the school community or contributes negatively to the culture of learning and values of the school.
-4e: Growing and Devel Unsatisfactory - 1 The teacher makes some contributions to the school culture, supporting professional learning and upholding the values of the school. oping Professionally Basic - 2 The teacher takes initiative in contributing to and leading events, programs, or activities that further the culture of learning in the school and brings the values of the school to life through modeling and positive action.
-Proficient - 3 The teacher takes a leadership role in defining, modeling, and holding self and peers accountable to the values and intellectual life of the school, leading with an emphasis on meeting the needs of students and families.
-Distinguished - 4 The teacher does not engage in professional inquiry or learning focused on developing knowledge, skills, and mindsets, or does so reluctantly.
+4e: Growing and Devel T The teacher takes initiative in contributing to and leading events, programs, or activities that further the culture of learning in the school and brings the values of the school to life through modeling and positive action.
+The teacher takes a leadership role in defining, modeling, and holding self and peers accountable to the values and intellectual life of the school, leading with an emphasis on meeting the needs of students and families.
+Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 The teacher does not engage in professional inquiry or learning focused on developing knowledge, skills, and mindsets, or does so reluctantly.
 The teacher engages in professional inquiry and learning focused on developing knowledge, skills, and mindsets individually and with colleagues that is typically arranged or directed by others.
 The teacher directs their own professional inquiry in learning in collaboration with colleagues and demonstrates curiosity and energy for professional conversations and growth focused on developing knowledge, skills, and mindsets.
 The teacher appropriately exercises autonomy to direct professional learning for themselves and their peers, taking a leadership role in the school, setting direction, and supporting colleagues to engage in inquiry and innovation.
 4f: Acting in Service of Students Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 The teacher acts unethically and does not understand the needs of students or make decisions in their best interest.
 The teacher acts ethically and attempts to make deliberate decisions in the best interest of students, families, and colleagues.
 The teacher models high standards of ethical practice and wise decision-making on behalf of students, families, and colleagues.
-The teacher is a leader in the school defining and upholding high standards of ethical practice and modeling wise decision making that honors the inherent worth and dignity of each and every student and prioritizes their needs. stablish Team Student G . , Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 The teacher does not collaboratively develop the student growth goal.
+The teacher is a leader in the school defining and upholding high standards of ethical practice and modeling wise decision making that honors the inherent worth and dignity of each and every student and prioritizes their needs. stablish Team Student G Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 The teacher does not collaboratively develop the student growth goal.
 OR The teacher collaborates with other grade, school, or district team members to develop the student growth goal.
 The teacher collaborates with other grade, school, or district team members to develop the student growth goal.
 The teacher collaborates with other grade, school, or district team members to develop the student growth goal.